ZoomInfo

 Step 1: Analyze Your Best Customers

-Start by building out a list of your best customers (stakeholders throughout the entire organization must agree on the criteria).
+Build a list of your best customers, not your entire customer base.
+Stakeholders across the organization must agree on criteria.

 • Highest NPS (Net Promoter Score)